gluobe/container-ci-workshop-hogent/labs/01-installing-docker.md

  Experimental: false
 ```

+If Docker is running properly, you should see both `Client` and `Server` version details.
+In this step, you issued a CLI command which communicated over the local Unix socket on which the daemon is listening.
+This socket is `/var/run/docker.sock` by default and is owned by `root`.

 NOTE: ensure that you have Docker Version 1.12 or higher running, otherwise you might run into issues in later labs.